 - Continue to resource feral horse control in our national parks.

-- Require a clear assessment of the distribution, spread and costs to the community of six different species of deer, goats and pigs in Victoria.
+- Require a clear assessment of the distribution, spread and costs to the community of deer, goats and pigs in Victoria.

 - Ramp up investment and capacity building in the professional pest control sector, including for aerial shooting.